kumahq/kuma/examples/ecs/README.md

 ### Remote

-Setting up a remote `kuma-cp` is a two step process.
+Setting up a remote `kuma-cp` is a three step process.
 First, deploy the kuma-cp itself:

 ```bash
 aws cloudformation deploy \